ShAgGy2035/Ultimate-RCON-Server-Tool/README-LINUX.md

 lib32stdc++6
 ```

 When any Ubuntu prerequisite is missing, the application asks for desktop administrator authorization before installing it.
-On Ubuntu, if automatic installation is unavailable or you prefer to install the packages manually, run:
+On Debian, or when automatic installation is unavailable, install the packages manually with:

 ```bash
 sudo dpkg --add-architecture i386 sudo apt update sudo apt install -y libc6-i386 lib32gcc-s1 lib32stdc++6
 ```

+Do not run SteamCMD or the CS2 server as `root`.
+Run the application and SteamCMD under the normal account that owns the SteamCMD and CS2 installation directories, and grant that account only the filesystem and service permissions it needs.

+On first launch, SteamCMD updates its own files before accepting commands.
+The application performs that bootstrap and uses anonymous Steam login by default for CS2 App ID `730`; users do not need to operate an interactive `Steam>` prompt for normal **Install/Update Server** or validation actions.
+The application runs the equivalent of `app_update 730 validate` for explicit validation and update workflows.

 These are operating-system packages for SteamCMD, not CS2 server plugins.
 Metamod, CounterStrikeSharp, MenuManagerAPI, RCON Tool Companion, ChatRelay, and other add-ons are installed separately on the managed CS2 server as described in [Frameworks And Plugins](#frameworks-and-plugins) and [RCON Tool Companion And Fun Stuff](#rcon-tool-companion-and-fun-stuff).